Find Affordable College Courses

 $9,512 Average Tuition & Fees

-The excellent programs at University of Arkansas at Little Rock helped the school earn the #4 place on this year’s ranking of the best communication and journalism schools in Arkansas.
-Located in the midsize city of Little Rock, UA Little Rock is a public school with a moderately-sized student population.
+Out of the 8 schools in Arkansas that were part of this year’s ranking, University of Arkansas at Little Rock landed the # 4 spot on the list.
+Located in the medium-sized city of Little Rock, UA Little Rock is a public school with a moderately-sized student population.

 In-state tuition fees for undergraduate students at UA Little Rock are $9,512 per year.
 While working on their degree, communication and journalism majors at UA Little Rock accumulate an average of around $31,172 in student debt.

-Read full report on Communication & Journalism at University of Arkansas at Little Rock
+Full Communication & Journalism at University of Arkansas at Little Rock Report

 #5